Stress fat. Yes, It’s a thing.

 So, let me share with you some hope for changing those limiting beliefs.

 Let’s discuss stress, a.k.a.
-“Cortisol,” and the relationship with our metabolism.
+“Cortisol,” and its relationship with our metabolism.

 Cortisol is the fight or flight hormone beneficial when running away from a charging tiger or, let’s say, a would-be attacker in today’s world.
-When in a state of fight or flight, we needed cortisol to deliver energy to our brain and then to our muscles.
+When in a state of fight or flight, we need cortisol to deliver energy to our brain and muscles.

 When cortisol is released, fat cells are signaled to deposit more fat into our bloodstreams, liver cells to produce glucose, and muscle cells to break down protein to supply amino acids.
-This metabolic process allows us to have the energy we need in this “stressful” situation.
+This metabolic process gives us the energy we need in this “stressful” situation.

 Cortisol is not a “bad” hormone and can be quite useful to our bodies, but unless there is a tiger ready to eat you or an attacker ready to steal your purse, too much of a good thing is, well, too much of a good thing.

-During our “mid-life,” studies show that we tend to have higher levels of stress.
+During our “mid-life,” studies show that we tend to have higher stress levels.
 We have a lot more responsibility, and things seem to be much more “stressful” than in our younger years.
 Ask any 40+ person, and most likely, they will tell you that life is very “stressful.”

-So, our bodies are actually trying to help us?🤣
+So, are our bodies trying to help us?🤣

 Umm, No thanks!
 That is not the kind of help that I am looking for!
 In all seriousness, that isn’t even the tip of the iceberg!
 There is more!